Trisha-Thontepu/logan-connect/README.md

 Logan Nails Spa is real.
-The other five businesses (Panadería La Perla, Taquería El Portal, Barbería Don Chuy, Lavandería Rápida Logan, Estética Bella Vida) are realistic placeholder businesses styled after the neighborhood, included to round out the directory demo — not real listings.
+The other five businesses (Panadería La Perla, Taquería El Portal, Barbería Don Chuy, Lavandería Rápida Logan, Estética Bella Vida) are realistic placeholder businesses styled after the neighborhood, included to round out the directory demo and are not real listings.

 ## Known limitations (good next steps)